100th Air Refueling Wing: World War II

 While bombing during the Oil Campaign of World War II as the summer of 1944 approached, the group also conducted interdictory missions, such as the June bombing of bridges and gun positions in support of the Invasion of Normandy.
 The next month saw aircrews bomb enemy positions at Saint-Lô, followed by similar attacks at Brest in August and September.
 In October 1944, the 100th BG attacked enemy defenses in the Allied drive on the Siegfried Line, then bombed marshaling yards, German occupied villages, and communication targets in the Ardennes during the Battle of the Bulge from December 1944 to January 1945.
-For its extraordinary efforts in attacking heavily defended German installations in Germany and dropping supplies to the French Forces of the Interior from June through December 1944, the 100th BG received the French Croix de Guerre with Palm.
+For its extraordinary efforts in attacking heavily defended German installations in Germany and dropping supplies to the French Forces of the Interior from June through December 1944, the 100th received the French Croix de Guerre with Palm.

-The 100th BG flew its last combat mission of World War II on 20 April 1945.
+The group flew its last combat mission of World War II on 20 April 1945.
 The following month the unit's aircrews dropped food to the people in the west of the Netherlands, and in June transported French Allied former prisoners of war from Austria to France.
 In December 1945, the group returned to the U.S., where it inactivated at Camp Kilmer, New Jersey, on 21 December 1945.

 Cold War

-On 29 May 1947, Headquarters Army Air Forces reactivated the 100th BG at Miami Army Air Field.
-From the time of its activation, the group trained and operated as a reserve B-29 Superfortress unit being attached to the 49th Bombardment Wing (Later Air Division).
+On 29 May 1947, Headquarters Army Air Forces reactivated the 100th at Miami Army Air Field.
+From the time of its activation, the group trained and operated as a reserve unit assigned to the 49th Bombardment Wing (Later 49th Air Division).
 It is not clear whether or not the unit was fully manned or equipped.
 It was inactivated on 27 June 1949 due to budget reductions.